The Theory Behind Overfitting, Cross Validation, Regularization, Bagging, and Boosting: Tutorial: Regularization

 is ``$\ell_0$'' norm, which is not a norm (so we used ``.'' for it) because it does not satisfy the norm properties \cite{boyd2004convex}.
 The ``$\ell_0$'' norm counts the number of non-zero elements so when we penalize it, it means that we want to have sparser solutions with many zero entries.
 According to \cite{donoho2006most}, the convex relaxation of ``$\ell_0$'' norm (subset selection) is $\ell_1$ norm.
 Therefore, we write the regularized optimization as:

-Note that the $\ell_1$ regularization is also referred to as \textit{lasso} regularization \cite{tibshirani1996regression}.
+Note that the $\ell_1$ regularization is also referred to as \textit{lasso} (least absolute shrinkage and selection operator) regularization \cite{tibshirani1996regression}.
 Different methods exist for solving optimization having $\ell_1$ norm, such as proximal algorithm using soft thresholding \cite{parikh2014proximal} and coordinate descent \cite{wright2015coordinate,wu2008coordinate}.
 Here, we explain solving the optimization using the coordinate descent algorithm.

 The idea of coordinate descent algorithm is similar to the idea of Gibbs sampling \cite{casella1992explaining} where we work on the dimensions of the variable one by one.
 Similar to what we did for obtaining Eq. (\ref{equation_regularization_x_dagger}), we have: